spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

       wsl --list --verbose

    You should see a list of installed distributions (as well as their WSL versions).
-Find the name of the distribution you just installed (which should be something like ``Ubuntu`` or ``Ubuntu-20.04``), then run the following command (replacing "Ubuntu" with the name of the distribution):
+Find the name of the distribution you just installed (which should be something like ``Ubuntu`` or ``Ubuntu-20.04``), then run the following command:

    .. code::